LiSA Is 1st Solo Female Artist in a Decade to Top Japanese Singles Chart for 2 Straight Weeks

 posted on by Egan Loo

-LiSA's new single "Homura" (the theme song for the Demon Slayer – Kimetsu no Yaiba – The Movie: Mugen Train film) ranked #1 for the second week in a row on Oricon's weekly single chart.
+LiSA's new single "Homura" (the theme song for the Demon Slayer: Kimetsu no Yaiba - The Movie: Mugen Train film) ranked #1 for the second week in a row on Oricon's weekly singles chart.
 It sold about 42,000 copies from October 19 to October 25.
 She is the first solo female artist to rank #1 for two straight weeks since Kana Uemura accomplished this feat with "Toilet no Kami-sama" in January 2011, nine years and 10 months ago.

 The "Homura" single and LiSA's new album LEO-NiNE both charted at #1 on Oricon's weekly single chart and weekly album charts for the October 12-18 week.
 This made her the first artist to top both charts in the same week since Kis-My-Ft2's release of the "Ki.Su.U.Ma.I (Kiss Your Mind)" single and Good Ikuze! album in April 2013, seven years and seven months ago.
 LiSA is also the 10th female artist to achieve the feat, and the first female artist in 16 years and six months since Hikaru Utada charted with her "Dareka no Negai o Kanau Koro" single and Utada Hikaru SINGLE COLLECTION VOL.1 album in May 2004.